 If we try to join the

-REVIEWS tables, Metabase won’t know what to do (see Figure 10).
+Reviews tables, Metabase won’t know what to do (figure 8).

-ORDERS table does not have a foreign key for the
+Orders table lacks a foreign key for the

 Let’s turn to the data browser to find out which foreign keys the

 Reviews table includes (figure 9).

 So, here’s our situation:

 Orderstable has foreign keys to the

 Reviewstable has a foreign key to the

 To connect the

 Reviews table, we’ll need to join them via the